 "The audience was so impressed with the excellent playing by Dutch pianist Maarten den Hengst that the applause grewinto a roar of approval" -Dutch newspaper Telegraaf Besides his love for the solo piano repertoire, pianist Maarten den Hengst is a sought-after chamber musician in all possible occupations and repertoire as well.
 He took part inmany national and international festivals and performed for radio and television in Holland and abroad.He has given concerts in Germany, Belgium, Georgia, Austria, Costa Rica, Portugal, Serbia and Great Britain.
 He has won prizes at national and international competitions such as the Princes Christina Competition, the YPF Piano Competition, the VriendenkransConcertgebouw Competition, the GrachtenfestivalCompetition (alongside vioilinistSanneHunfeld) and the Tbilisi International Piano Competition in Georgia.
 "Soloist Maarten den Hengstcomfortably and with a bright, clear sound played through the fast passages without turning his virtuosity into show ...." -Dutch newspaper Trouw

 Over the years he has worked closely with contemporary composers like Willem Jeths, Hans Kox, Karl Fiorini, Genevieve Murphy, Willem Wander van Nieuwkerk and MarlijnHelder.
 As a soloist he worked together with conductors such asJürgen Kussmaul, Jurjen Hempel, Ernst van Tiel,FokkoOldenhuis, Coen Stuit and LoesVisser.
+In 2017 Maarten performed 2 concertos by L.V.Beethoven: 3rd Piano Concerto with Sinfonia Orchestra Hoorn and Triple Concerto with Floor Le Coultre (violin), Pamela Smits (cello) and Britten Jeugd Strijkorkest.
 Between 2012 and 2017 he was the artistic director of the concert series Vriendenconcerten in de Zuiderkerk inAmsterdam, together with cellist Pamela Smits, organizing concerts, workshops and masterclasses.
 He is also a memberof the renowned Pentachord Ensemble, and together with his wife Ivana Alkovic he forms pianoduoAmacord.
-This season he will perform in the very successfultheater piece for children ''The Suleika's and the mystery of the sensitive string'' in co-operation with theater companyOorkaan and piano trioSuleika.
+He performed in the very successfultheater piece for children ''The Suleika's and the mystery of the sensitive string'' in co-operation with theater companyOorkaan and piano trioSuleika.
 Maarten den Hengst studied at the Sweelinck Conservatory of Amsterdam with Mila Balawskaja andJan Wijn, and at the Universität fürMusik und Darstellende Kunst in Vienna with ProfessorNoel Flores.
 He has also attended masterclasses with Irina Zaritskajaand TatjanaZelikman, Vladimir Viardo, Philip Entremont, JaquesRouvier, Boris Berman, Igor Roma, MenahemPresslerand many others.